 If he’s a puppy he should be a fast learner and eager to please.
 You could see results in just a couple of weeks.
 If he’s older and this habit has been many years in the making, then you may need a couple of months to fully break the habit.
 Get this training right and you’ll have a relaxed, happy and safe dog.

 Before you start working you will need to collect a few items.
-A water spray bottle and a deterrence collar will be needed for one of the methods.
+A water spray bottle will be needed for one of the methods.
 You will also need cat flaps if you have cats in the same house.
-Some food puzzles and toys will be required, as will treats.
+Some food puzzles and toys will be required, as will treats that your dog just can't resist.

 Try and set aside a few minutes each day for training, at a time where there won’t be any cats around.